tstohn/ESGI/README.md

 AGGGG,ACGGGG,ACGGGGG,ACGTGGGG
 ```

 2.)
-The second option would be to describe an individual pattern for every stagger, and allow only for no or very little mismatches in the staggers with very few nucleotides.
+The second option would be to describe an individual pattern for every stagger.
+ESGI will test every pattern and only if one-and-only-one pattern matches within the given number of mismatches ESGI will report the matched pattern.
+To be even more on the safe side we can allow only for no or very little mismatches in the staggers with very few nucleotides.
 This way we prevent to map a wrong barcode with insertions/deletions to a stagger.
 Additionally, you could map with hamming distance only in the barcodes with the '-H' flag when you run demultiplex or by adding this line to the ESGI ini-file 'hamming=1'.

 pattern.txt
 ```txt